US stocks slip as Wall Street makes its final moves ahead of Friday’s jobs report

 A report on Thursday said more U.S. workers applied for unemployment benefits last week than economists expected.
 The number remains relatively low compared with history, but it still hit its highest level in eight months.

-Also on the losing side of Wall Street was Tesla, which tumbled 15%.
-It's lost roughly 30% of its value so far this year as CEO Elon Musk's relationship with Trump continues souring amid a disagreement over the president's signature bill of tax cuts and spending.
+The day's heaviest weight on the market was Tesla, which tumbled 14.3%.
+It's lost nearly 30% of its value so far this year as CEO Elon Musk's relationship with Trump sours amid a disagreement over the president's signature bill of tax cuts and spending.

-Brown-Forman, the company behind Jack Daniel’s and Woodford Reserve, fell 17.6% and was heading for its worst day since it began trading in 1972.
+Brown-Forman, the company behind Jack Daniel’s and Woodford Reserve, dropped 17.9% for its worst day since it began trading in 1972.

 Its profit and revenue for the latest quarter fell short of Wall Street’s expectations, and the company said it expects its upcoming fiscal year to be challenging because of “consumer uncertainty, the potential impact from currently unknown tariffs” and other things.